hobru/DSAGTechXChange-Neptune-PowerPlatform/README.md

 Add the place where the `TODO` comment is you can add the API call by using the code snippets functionality.

-- Right-click in the Javascript file at the place you want to put the code
+- Right-click in the Javascript file at the place you want to put the code and select the `Code snippets` option
-- Collapse the API option and select `TriggerPowerAutomate` and press `Copy`
+- Collapse the API option.
+- Select `TriggerPowerAutomate` and press `Copy`

 The code similar to below will be copied.
-The values might slight differ because the parameters from each users are different because of the different Power Automate API Endpoints
+The values might slightly differ because the parameters for each user are different because of the different Power Automate API Endpoints
 ```js
 var options = {
   parameters: {